genexus-books/gx-super-app/Flutter/example_superapp/ios/README.md

 # SuperApp Example

-This document explains how to develop and integrate the functionality that provides the API for access to the Mini Apps Center, as well as the API for managing their cache, based on the MiniAppCaller example.
+This document explains how to develop and integrate the functionality that provides the API for access to the Mini Apps Center, as well as the API for managing their cache, based on the `ExampleSuperApp.xcodeproj` example.

 ## Setting

 There are certain initial configuration steps in the project Xcode:

-1. Install the node modules and pods folders on the root folder ExampleSuperApp `npm install && cd ios && pod install && pod update && cd ..`
+1. Go to the flutter project folder and run `flutter clean && flutter pub get`.
-2. Set certain values in the app's [Info.plist](ExampleSuperApp/ios/ExampleSuperApp/Info.plist):
+2. Set certain values in the app's [Info.plist](ExampleSuperApp/Info.plist):
 	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini Apps Center's](../Provisioning.md) URL, the provisioning server of the Mini Apps.
 	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini Apps Center.
 If this key is not included, the app's [bundle identifier](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier) will be used.
 	- `GXSuperAppVersion`: String corresponding to the Super App version, to be used at the Mini Apps Center.
 If this key is not included, the app's [CFBundleVersion](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion) will be used.
 	- `GXMiniprogramsEnabled`: Boolean with its value in true.
 Required to enable the Super App / Mini App functionality in the  [Super App Render](../SuperAppRender.md).
-3. The file [superapp.crt](../iOS/ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini Apps Center.
+3. The file [superapp.crt](ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini Apps Center.
 It must be an app resource with that name.

-Execute ios project
-Open ExampleSuperApp/ios/ExampleSuperApp.xcworkspace

 ## Communication API with the Mini Apps Center

 To access the Mini Apps that are available on the Mini Apps Center, the class `GXSuperAppProvisioning` is used.
 It's included in the `GXSuperApp` framework.

 This class provides four methods to load Mini Apps, using different criteria.
 In all cases, there are parameters in common:

 - `start: Int` 0-based index of the start of the page.
 - `count: Int` the number of elements to load (0 corresponds to unlimited).
 - `completion: MiniAppsInfoCompletion` callback invoked when the asynchronous operation ends either with the result or with an error.

 In all the cases the return value is an operation that can be cancelled if necessary.